Dipjol: Career

+Legal issues

 He was sentenced to jail in 2007 on an arms charge.
 He was later convicted of numerous charges, including amassing and concealing illegal wealth, and was given a 41-year term.
 According to an investigation by a team of the Jail Directorate led by Commander M Zakaria Khan, Deputy Inspector General of Prisons Shamsul Haider Siddique was found guilty of violating 15 codes of the jail in February 2009.
 He was found favoring convict Monowar Hossain Dipjol in prison and giving him special privileges, such as allowing 200 visitors for Dipjol in 52 days.
 He was released after securing his bail from the Bangladesh High Court on 1 June 2009.